sahilbhatia/github-quest/README.md

 7. for starting cron job call API "http://localhost:3000/api/insertPublicRepos" ("this API will activate cron job for fetching repos from github with corresponding users and store them into database").

+8. for starting cron job call API "http://localhost:3000/api/insertProjects" ("this API will activate cron job for fetching projects from intranet-stage and store them into database").

-8. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+9. Open [http://localhost:3000] with your browser to see the result.

+# Run Api Test Cases:

+1. add SERVER env variable in .env file put current running server for that.

+2. start the server using npm run dev command.

+3. open new terminal and run mocha command.